 With a renewed chance to train, the wushu athlete added other disciplines to his arsenal with the support and faith of Chef Ro.
 That was when Kelly really came into his own as a martial artist.

 Kelly made his professional cage debut on the Filipino regional scene in 2009, won his first five bouts via submission, and displayed the innate cage ability that officially earned him the nickname of “The Natural.”

 That led to a spot at ONE Championship’s inaugural event, ONE: CHAMPION VS. CHAMPION in 2011.
 Following his successful debut, he continued to decimate the competition, defeating the likes of Mitch Chilson via rear-naked choke and martial arts legend Jens Pulver via TKO.

 Although Kelly had a strong start in the sport, fame got to his head.
 In 2016, he suffered a pair of stinging defeats, as he lost back-to-back bouts to former ONE Featherweight World Champion Narantungalag Jadambaa and ONE Lightweight World Title challenger Ev Ting.

 While circumstances had gotten him down before, he admits it is his fault that his career took a downward turn.
 “I got a bit crazy with the money I got back then,” he says with a chuckle.

 During this time, he also tried his hand at business and sales.
 He has experienced a fair degree of success outside of the cage, but his passion for competition still burns.
 The featherweight takes that lead from a Filipino boxing legend.

-With back-to-back losses in 2016, he is off the title radar.
-However, if there is one person who knows how to overcome adversity all the way from the bottom, then that is Kelly.
-After all, he’s done it time and time again.
+After all, if there is one person who knows how to overcome adversity all the way from the bottom, then it is Kelly.
+He has done it time and time again.